PLUS SIZE HIGH BMI TUMMY TUCK & BBL – Dr. Nick Masri

 Where are these surgeries performed?

-Dr. Masri exclusively performs his high BMI surgeries in accredited hospitals to ensure patient comfort, mitigate risk, and address potential complications in a timely fashion.
+Dr. Masri exclusively performs his high BMI surgeries in accredited hospitals.
+This ensures patient comfort, mitigate risk, and address potential complications in a timely fashion.

 What complications are associated with patients with higher BMIs?